-If you need to pull a load that exceeds the capacity of your winch, you can increase pulling capacity by using pulleys.
-To do so, use one or more pulley and an anchor to pull the load as shown in Figure 23.
-Using one pulley approximately doubles the winch capacity.
-You also need to consider the friction effect, which reduces the pulling force of a pulley by approximately 10%.
+If you need to pull a load that exceeds the safe working limit of the wire or synthetic rope, you can reduce line tension and increase pulling capacity using blocks.
+Use a running block tackle and an anchor to pull the load as shown in Figure 21 to double the pulling force.
+You need to factor in veer angle and friction loss in the blocks, which can be up to 10% for poorly-maintained/lubricated blocks.

-FIGURE 23 - CALCULATING INCREASED WINCH CAPACITY
+FIGURE 21 - CALCULATING INCREASED WINCH CAPACITY